 What would a cookout be without a bowl of coleslaw?
 This creamy, crunchy salad is practically addictive.
 Not only does it serve as a palate cleanser between bites of smoky meat—these pulled pork recipes come to mind—but its subtly sweet flavor also makes loading up a plate with it alone so tempting.
 Yes, you can buy coleslaw at the grocery store, but that can’t come close to the fresh flavor and crisp texture of homemade.
 It’s worth the little effort.

-Follow along as the Taste of Home Test Kitchen walks through the ins and outs of making an irresistibly creamy coleslaw from scratch.
+Follow along as our Test Kitchen walks through the ins and outs of making an irresistibly creamy coleslaw from scratch.

 - 1 cup mayonnaise

 - 1/3 cup sugar

 - 1 pound cabbage

 Coleslaw is all about the cabbage.
 Prepping it is the most work you’ll do for this recipe.
 To quickly chop a cabbage: Cut the cabbage in half.
 Make a V-shaped cut into each half to remove the core.
 Discard or compost the core.
 (Trying to add it to a veggie stock will overwhelm the flavor.)

 Test Kitchen tip: Purple cabbage tastes just as delicious as its green counterpart.
 It will give your sauce, however, a lavender hue that probably won’t look too appetizing.

 The way you cut the cabbage is important.
 It determines how much water will be released when it sits.
 Chopped cabbage holds more water and stays crunchier over time.
 Shredded or grated cabbage releases more water, so it can become a bit softer.
 However you do it is your preference, but we’ve got two easy techniques.

 Chop with a knife

 Using a sharp chef’s knife, chop your cabbage halves into wedges.
 Then, thinly slice across each wedge to shred the cabbage.